AdobeDocs/developer-distribute/src/pages/overview/guides/getting_started.md

 ![](../../images/Your_Listings_list_view.png)

-## Listing
+## View Listing

 This view is shown when you click on a listing from either the "Home" tab or "Listings" tab and is where new or existing listings are managed.
 It also displays the overall listing and version status.

+### Overview

 #### Overview - New Listing

 Creating a listing lands you on the "Listing Overview" page.
 The "Get Started" helper text guides you to the new "Listing Details" or "Version" screens.
-Note that the first time alListing is published, both listing and version information must be complete before proceeding to submit.
+Note that the first time a listing is published, both listing and version information must be complete before proceeding to submit.

 ![](../../images/Listing_Overview_new_listing.png)